nbailey20/HACC/README.md

 * Error handling for install/eradicate and idempotency
 * 'configure' (in addition to install) keyword to grant additional devices access to Vault
 * Make SCP optional for single-account deployments not part of an org
-* Ability to provide backup file for new vault install or add to existing vault, "--file" subarg
 * Generate better passwords
 * Confirm user doesn't already exist for add action before asking for password if not provided
 * Check that all required config variables for action are in hacc_vars file at start